Vic Sarin: Sepia Films

 In 2003, Sarin founded the multi-platform film and television production company Sepia Films with partners Tina Pehme and Kim Roberts.
 Based in Vancouver, British Columbia and Los Angeles, Sepia specializes in international co-productions and has produced and shot films in Canada, U.S., Ireland, England, Italy, Denmark, India, China, South Africa, Tanzania, Argentina, Australia and Brazil.

 Sarin wrote, directed and shot Partition in 2007, an epic period romantic drama film starring Jimi Mistry, Irrfan Khan and Kristin Kreuk.
 A co-production between Canada, South Africa and the United Kingdom, it takes place in India during the 1947 Partition of India and Pakistan and follows a Sikh ex-soldier who offers shelter to a young Muslim woman separated from her family.
 The film was shot primarily in Kamloops, British Columbia Canada and Punjab, India.
 The film received one Genie Award nomination for the Best Achievement in Cinematography.

 In 2009, Sarin wrote, directed and shot A Shine of Rainbows in County Donegal, Ireland.
 Starring Connie Neilson, Aiden Quinn, John Bell and Jack Gleeson, it is an adaptation of the novel A Shine of Rainbows by English writer Lillian Beckwith.
 Debuting at TIFF, It was nominated for and won several awards.

-Sarin returned back to documentary work in 2011 by directing Desert Riders about the trafficking, slavery and sexual abuse of young boys from Bangladesh, Pakistan, Mauritania and other countries to work as camel jockeys in the UAE under excruciating conditions and the global effort to stop it.
+Sarin returned to documentary work in 2011 by directing Desert Riders about the trafficking, slavery and sexual abuse of young boys from Bangladesh, Pakistan, Mauritania and other countries to work as camel jockeys in the UAE under excruciating conditions and the global effort to stop it.
 Sarin was a 2012 Director's Guild of Canada nominee for the Allen King Award for Excellence in a Documentary.